RandomSearch18/a-level-project/docs/readme.md

 Because of its broad scope, and no defined distinction between it and `highway=footway`, `highway=path` is notorious for being difficult to interpret as a data consumer, especially for routers like mine.
 From many people's prospectives, the there is no consensus on the distinction between a `highway=path` and a `highway=footway`, with the presence of one tag or another only showing the preference of the last editor, rather than any meaningful information about the path.

+I will include below a few quotes from members of the OSM community regarding this topic:

-> Right now I am consuming data for a cycling router and highway=path is the bane of my life. &mdash; Richard's OSM Diary[^richard-diary]
+> Right now I am consuming data for a cycling router and highway=path is the bane of my life.[^richard-diary]

 [^richard-diary]: _What does the path say?_, Richard's Diary (<https://www.openstreetmap.org/user/Richard/diary/20333>), accessed 2024-12-31